Round Island Light (Straits of Mackinac): Getting there

 Because Round Island is not accessible to most visitors (but it can be visited), the "Round Island Lighthouse" historical marker is located on Biddle's Point on nearby Mackinac Island, within easy view of the light tower.
 Photography of the light is possible if using a telephoto lens.

 A private boat is the best way to see this light close up.
 Short of that, Sheplers Ferry Service out of Mackinaw City offers periodic lighthouse cruises in the summer season.
 Its "Eastbound Tour" includes passes by Round Island Light, Bois Blanc Island and Light, Poe Reef Light and Fourteen Foot Shoal Light.
 Schedules and rates are available from Shepler's.

-An expensive but exciting alternative is to charter a seaplane to tour the lights in the straits.

 Round Island Light is one of over 150 past and present lighthouses in Michigan.
 Michigan has more lighthouses than any other state.
 See Lighthouses in the United States.

 Light in popular culture

 This lighthouse, with Biddle's Point on Mackinac Island, forms the finish line for the annual Chicago Yacht Club Race to Mackinac, run since 1898.

 The lighthouse was prominently featured in the 1980 movie Somewhere in Time.

 The light's location makes it "somewhat of a wilderness" but it has been depicted in sculptures and even bird houses.
 Because of its picturesque color and form and its location near Mackinac Island (in the path of passing ferries) and the Mackinac Bridge, it is often the subject of photographs, and drawings.
 Even needlepoint illustrations have been created.
 It has long been the ongoing subject of postcards.

 A children's book written by Robert A. Lytle and Karen Howell is titled Mackinac Passage: Mystery at Round Island Light.